-Another great reason for being on LinkedIn is for its incredible research capability.
-It doesn’t matter if you are self-employed, a freelancer, small business owner or a professional in corporate; LinkedIn is fabulous for researching potential employers, and better still, finding mutual connections who can set up an introduction for you.
+Another great reason for being on LinkedIn is its incredible research capability.
+It doesn’t matter if you are self-employed, a freelancer, a small business owner or a professional in corporate; LinkedIn is fabulous for researching potential employers, and better still, finding mutual connections who can set up an introduction for you.

 LinkedIn Premium is an added feature that you can pay to use on a monthly basis.
 It offers greater search capability that can be very handy if you are using LinkedIn to find, or research, customers on a regular basis.
 If you think LinkedIn Premium may be useful, you can complete a free 1-month trial which I highly recommend.

 In the future job market, the candidates who have a ‘personal brand’ will be the ones that stand out from the competition.
 A ‘personal brand’ simply means that a candidate is self-aware and can communicate what they are good at, what they are interested in, and what they can offer.
 Once you know your personal brand, the next step is to be able to articulate and weave that story into your resume, cover letter and most importantly your LinkedIn profile.
 In addition, LinkedIn also allows you to publish your own articles, videos or showcase some of your work to spark the interest of potential employers or hiring managers.

 LinkedIn also provides a simple way to stay up to date in your own industry or an industry that you are interested in transitioning into.
 By following key organisations and key people in those organisations, you will be privy to regular and up-to-date information which will enhance both your business and industry knowledge.